 Sponsored by local homeschool company, Essentials in Writing, this choral program seeks to provide homeschool students of the local community an opportunity to participate in a choral program that promotes leadership and teamwork.
-Students ages 14-18 who seek to develop leadership skills in the choral and group setting can apply for paid Fellowships.
+Students ages 14-18 who seek to develop leadership skills in the choral and group setting can apply for a Fellowship.

 Meet our Teachers

-Stephens also served as Associate Conductor at Texas State University’s Men’s, Treble, and University Singers ensembles as well as Conspirare Youth Chorus in Austin while completing his Master of Music in Choral Conducting.
-For his master’s recital, Stephens conducted “Requiem for the Living” by Dan Forrest (chamber orchestra and choir).
-The 42 minute performance followed a composition for string quartet, “The Last Goodbye,” composed by Stephens.
+Stephens served as Associate Conductor at Texas State University’s Men’s, Treble, and University Singers ensembles as well as Conspirare Youth Chorus in Austin while completing his degree.
+He conducted “Requiem for the Living” by Dan Forrest for his Master’s recital, a five movement work for choir and chamber orchestra.

 Soprano, Ivy Cantu received her degree in, Vocal Performance at Texas State University.
 Her roles include, Reporter in Ruffled Flourishes (world premiere), Venus/Juno in Orpheus and the Underworld, L’écureuil in L’entfant et Les Sortilleges, Lady Bird in Lady Bird: First Lady of the Land (world premiere), Mrs. Grose in The Turn of the Screw, Mother in Hansel and Gretel, 1st Lady in The Magic Flute, Mrs. Gleaton in Susannah, Queen Dido in Dido and Aeneas, and a soloist in Howl (world premiere).
 She made her debut with Alamo City Opera in their production of Maria de Buenos Aires (2016),Texas Concert Opera Collective in their production of Susannah as Mrs. Gleaton (2019), Austin Opera in their production of Everest (2019), and Local Opera Local Artists (LOLA) in Dido and Aeneas as the lead, Queen Dido (2019).
 She won first place in the Edward Baird Singer of the Year competition at Texoma NATS in 2018 and third place in the Meistersinger Competition at AIMS in Graz, Austria in 2019.